FusionAuth/fusionauth-site/site/_posts/2022-09-30-nodejs-and-twitter-oauth.md

 Clicking the "Login with Twitter" button should redirect you to Twitter to complete the authentication:

-{% include _image.liquid src="/assets/img/blogs/social-sign-in-twitter-express/twitter-page.png" alt="The Twitter page asking permision to authenticate you to your FusionAuth instance" class="img-fluid" figure=false %}
+{% include _image.liquid src="/assets/img/blogs/social-sign-in-twitter-express/twitter-page.png" alt="The Twitter page asking permission to authenticate you to your FusionAuth instance" class="img-fluid" figure=false %}

 Entering your Twitter credentials should now redirect you back to the app's root page, where you should see a logged in message:

 {% include _image.liquid src="/assets/img/blogs/social-sign-in-twitter-express/logged-in.png" alt="The root page message for logged in users" class="img-fluid" figure=false %}

-Clicking on the "Members only area" link should take you to `users/me`, showing a JSON object representing your profile on FusionAuth (with the username from Twitter).
+Clicking on the "members only area" link should take you to `users/me`, showing a JSON object representing your profile on FusionAuth (with the username from Twitter).

 {% include _image.liquid src="/assets/img/blogs/social-sign-in-twitter-express/users-me.png" alt="The users/me page showing the user's FusionAuth profile" class="img-fluid" figure=false %}

 ## Where to next with Express and FusionAuth?

 That’s the basics of our Express + Twitter + FusionAuth app done.
 The app has a fully featured authentication system, without the hassle and possible risks of implementing all of that code ourselves.
-The complete code is hosted on github [here](https://github.com/fusionauth/fusionauth-example-express-twitter)
+The complete code is hosted on GitHub [here](https://github.com/fusionauth/fusionauth-example-express-twitter)

 Of course, you would need to add more interesting features to this app for it to be useful.
-But being able to take care of the authentication, social sign in, and general security with just a small amount oof config code leaves a lot more time for your application's more useful and critical features.
+But being able to take care of the authentication, social sign in, and general security with just a small amount of config code leaves a lot more time for your application's more useful and critical features.

 For a production environment, you would also need to do a bit more work in making sure FusionAuth was really safe.
 In our example, we used the default password provided with Docker for our database, left debug mode on, and ran FusionAuth locally, co-hosted with our Express application.
 For a safer setup, you would run FusionAuth on its own infrastructure, physically separate from the Express app, and take more care around production configuration and deployment.
 FusionAuth gives you all of the tools to do this easily.